arcjet/arcjet-challenges/README.md

 - Tag [@arcjethq](https://twitter.com/arcjethq) on X (formerly Twitter)
 - Tag [Arcjet](https://www.linkedin.com/company/arcjet) on LinkedIn

-> 💡 Each entry will count as an entry to the competition, and three winners will be selected based on the most creative post message.
+> 💡 Each social network post that meets the above criteria will count as an entry to the competition, and three winners will be selected based on the most creative post message.
+Entries are subject to, and your submission is deemed acceptance of, the [Arcjet Challenge Terms and Conditions](https://challenge.arcjet.com/terms).

 ## Need Help?